ClaytonDuffin/Batch-Processing-ETL-Orchestration/README.md

 export AIRFLOW_UID=501 EIA_API_KEY="Enter Your API Key Here."
 ```

-For a local deployment, create a `.env` file inside the local directory, and in it, add and save these two lines, inputting your own API key:
+&emsp;&nbsp;For a local deployment, create a `.env` file inside the local directory, and in it, add and save these two lines, inputting your own API key:
 ```
 AIRFLOW_UID=501
 EIA_API_KEY="Enter Your API Key Here."